mdlawson/ember-handlebars-brunch/README.md

       subdir/
         another_template.hbs

-the template name will be the path without the root
+the template name will be the path without the `root`

 	App.MyView = Ember.View.extend({
 		templateName: 'my_template'
 	});

-also accessible through `Ember.TEMPLATES`
+Also accessible through `Ember.TEMPLATES`

     var anotherTemplate = Ember.TEMPLATES['subdir/another_template'];

+If you wish to `require` the template, you have to use the full path

+    require('templates/application');